MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 If a user’s segment changes, the segment associated with their OneDrive will be automatically updated to match within 24 hours, and any compatible segments will be added.

 If a policy changes after files are shared, the sharing links will work only if the user attempting to access the shared files has a segment applied that matches a segment associated with the OneDrive.

-## Not supported

-For organizations that have [Microsoft 365 Multi-Geo](/office365/enterprise/office-365-multi-geo), moving a OneDrive that has associated segments isn't supported.
-Remove any associated segments, move the OneDrive, and then reassociate the segments.

 ## Example